 When a person is convicted of a capital felony, the court will conduct a separate sentencing proceeding to determine whether the defendant should be sentenced to death or life imprisonment.
 These proceedings are held before the same trial jury, if possible.
 If not, a special juror or jurors will be summoned to determine the issue.

 "Until 2016, Florida was one of three states that permitted trial judges to impose the death penalty based upon a jury's non-unanimous recommendation for death.
 In Hurst v.
 State, the Florida Supreme Court rules that the practice violated the state's constitution, and the Florida legislature, in March 2017, adopted a new sentencing law requiring a unanimous jury recommendation for death before the judge could impose a death sentence," according to the Death Penalty Information Center.

-According to the Florida Department of Corrections, the average length of stay on Death Row is 13.22 years, with an average of 14.12 years between the alleged offense and the execution.
+Per the Florida Department of Corrections, the average length of stay on Death Row is 13.22 years, with an average of 14.12 years between the offense and the execution.

 The daily routine for all inmates remains very similar from day to day: